petercorke/simple-threads-coder/README.md

 # Simple thread library (STL) for MATLAB Coder

-STL provides POSIX thread primitives to MATLAB code that has been converted to C code using the MATLAB Coder toolchain.
+STL provides POSIX thread primitives to MATLAB&reg code that has been converted to C code using the MATLAB Coder&reg toolchain.
 This allows multithread operation on Linux, MacOS and Windows platforms.

 STL provides threads, semaphores, mutexes, high resolution delay, and logging.

-To use this you need to have a licence for MATLAB&reg; and MATLAB Coder&reg;.
+To use this you must have a licence for MATLAB&reg; and MATLAB Coder&reg;.

 ## Design principles